Causes of iron deficiency anaemia

 - fortified breakfast cereals

 - soybean flour

 - most dark-green leafy vegetables, such as watercress and curly kale

-Pregnant women may have to increase the amount of iron-rich food they consume during their pregnancy to help avoid iron deficiency anaemia.
+If you're pregnant, you may need to increase the amount of iron-rich food you consume during pregnancy to help prevent iron deficiency anaemia.

 Read more about vegetarian and vegan diets and good sources of iron.

 Next review due: 14/01/2018